Family/ Domestic Violence or Personal Safety Intervention Orders

 4. Who are the family members?

-For the purpose of family violence intervention orders, family members are individuals who share an intimate personal relationship.
-This includes spouses, defacto partners, domestic partners (regardless of whether there is a sexual relationship), parents, children (including stepchildren and children of an intimate partner), relatives by birth, marriage or adoption, as well as people you treat like family members such as a carer, guardian, or extended family member.
+For family violence intervention orders, family members are individuals who share an intimate personal relationship.
+This includes spouses, de facto partners, domestic partners (regardless of whether there is a sexual relationship), parents, children (including stepchildren and children of an intimate partner), relatives by birth, marriage, or adoption, as well as people you treat like family members, such as a carer, guardian, or extended family member.

 5. What is a personal safety intervention order?